The Viziv surface wave system represents a paradigm shift in the science of electromagnetics.

 Jonathan Zenneck (1871-1959) was one of the first known scientists to study electromagnetic wave propagation over the surface of the earth.
 With Zenneck surface waves, electrical power is directed along the earth’s surface, in much the same way that electrical power is directed through conventional transmission lines using electromagnetic waves.
 In the early years of the twentieth century, two theories of electromagnetic wave theory co-existed: classic Hertzian radiated waves (ground waves) which are transmitted via conventional antennae on a line of sight path and dissipate over a distance into space.
 And Zenneck Surface Waves which use the surface of the earth as a waveguide and travel at high levels of efficiency but had yet to be experimentally observed.
 Our technology uses only surface waves (guided surface waves), and not ground waves (radiated waves).

 Zenneck Surface Waves don’t deliver a shock for the same reason radio station signals don’t shock you.
 To create a shock, there must be a difference in voltage (or potential difference) between two points to overcome the resistance inherent in the material between the points.
 Your head and feet are a good example.
-Due to the low field strengths created by Viziv wireless power systems (much like broadcast radio or television), the voltage potential between them is not enough to create a shock hazard.
+Due to the low field strengths created by Viziv surface wave systems (much like broadcast radio or television), the voltage potential between them is not enough to create a shock hazard.
 In contrast, when you touch an electrical wire, the voltage potential between the wire and your feet can be extremely high, meaning current will flow and energy will be dissipated through you.
 This is why great care should always be used when working on traditional electrical wiring.
 Only through the use of precisely designed receivers can energy be transferred through Zenneck surface waves.

 Viziv Technologies has a portfolio of over 60 U.S. and international granted patents.
 Additional patent applications are in development and more are expected.